Omkar-Terdal/Hotel-Booking-Sytem/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For inquiries, please contact [Omkar Terdal](mailto:terdalomkar@gmail.com).

 ---

-This format should display properly and provide a clear structure for your README file.
-Let me know if you need further assistance!